LongefayGuinand-Mael/LongefayGuinand-Mael/README.md

 ### Current Projects :
 - Android and iOS application for school administration and student associations (code currently in Kotlin + Swift but in future in Flutter)
-- Working on a small connected greenhouse (Embedded Systems with a microship PIC18F57 - code in VHDL) [coming soon on my GitHub]
+- Working on a small connected greenhouse (Embedded Systems with a microship PIC18F57Q43 - code in C) [coming soon on my GitHub]

 ### Past/Finished Projects :
 - **January 2021** : Chest Game (code in C) [coming soon on my GitHub]